Tender Data Aggregation:

 • Delivery to a testing environment and verification

-When adding a scraper for a known and previously analyzed platform, deployment takes less than a day.
-For entirely new sources, timing depends on their specifics but generally requires no more than a few days.
+• Delivery to the production environment requires adding a scraper for a known and previously analyzed plat, and deployment takes less than a day.
+Timing for entirely new sounding depends on their specifics but generally requires no more than a few days.

 Tender Aggregation System Architecture

-It’s important to highlight that we don’t offer a ready-made, one-size-fits-all system that can simply be copied and deployed from a previous project.
-Our applications are built using a microservice architecture, consisting of multiple components organized in layers.
+It’s important to highlight that we don’t offer a ready-made, one-size-fits-all system that can be copied and deployed from a previous project.
+Our applications are built using a microservice architecture consisting of multiple components organized in layers.
 Some layers handle essential functionalities like fault tolerance and monitoring, while others are dedicated to business-specific logic.

-Our approach is backed by 15 years of experience in developing similar systems and is guided by a “framework” that allows us to implement new data collection systems efficiently.
+Our approach is backed by 15 years of experience developing similar systems and is guided by a “framework” that allows us to implement new data collection systems efficiently.
 While this framework accelerates development, each system is configured with its own set of components and customized business logic to meet the client’s unique requirements, including their specific SLA expectations.

 Conclusion: Improving Tender Aggregation Processes